ansible/ansibullbot/docs/collection_migration.md

 For the reasons stated above, we will not be auto-migrating all the issues and PRs and need to take action to make sure they are being filed in the appropriate repositories.

+Pull requests do not need to be open when migrating, and there is no other reason to keep them open in the ansible/ansible repo.

 ## What if none of this makes sense to me?

 Please reach out via the typical communication channels: https://docs.ansible.com/ansible/latest/community/communication.html